teacup123123/coding_blog/docs/_posts/2019-05-31-web-musical-notation.md

 I am about to start a blog about making music, and so one key ingredient is rendering musical notation on the fly.
 The slow way will be to open up the music-editing software (MuseScore), and then somehow capture or export the images for use in web.

-I think the main question will be, what will be more natural for me as a blogger, will it be bloggability (ascii-readability/ascii-writability) or direct visualization of the music?
+I think the main question will be, what will be more natural for me as a blogger, will it be bloggability (ascii-readability/ascii-writability) or direct visualization or even hearability of the music?
 I don't have an answer to this question.

 Thinking about the first bloggability aspect, I did a little bit of googling and found that there's this tool called [Vexflow](http://www.vexflow.com/) which does in-browser rendering of sheet music